-The requirements for Admission to Candidacy include passing the comprehensive examination, approval of the dissertation prospectus, and completion of the required coursework in the program of study.
-Students are admitted to candidacy when DGS receives and post their comprehensive exam and dissertation prospectus results.
-The DGS requires that a minimum of 1 semester hour of 799, Dissertation, must be taken after the student is admitted to candidacy.
+Doctoral students should apply for admission to candidacy immediately after they have met ALL requirements for the degree except the dissertation.
+These requirements include the comprehensive examination, approval of the dissertation prospectus, and completion of the required coursework in the program of study.
+The student applies for candidacy by submitting a form provided by the DGS.
+This form is in the appendix.
+The student must simultaneously submit the final program of study using the DGS form provided in the appendix.
+The DGS requires that a minimum of 12 semester hours of 799, Dissertation, must be taken after the student is admitted to candidacy.